BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 A Side Note On History Checks
 -------------------

-If you try to run one of the `dram2 annotate` commands again, it will error by design; you have already done these databases, so DRAM2 will not let you waste time or make a mistake by redoing them.
-You can still do so by using the force flag.
+If you try to run one of the ``dram2 annotate`` commands again, it will error by design; you have already annotated with these databases, so DRAM2 will not let you waste time or make a mistake by redoing them.
+You can still do so by using the force flag (``-f``).

 .. code-block:: bash

   dram2 -o called_annotated -c 30 annotate --use_db methyl
   dram2 -o called_annotated -c 30 annotate -f --use_db methyl

 If you call the genes for a FASTA but do not annotate it with the required databases, distill will give you an error, informing you of exactly what you are missing.
-The `phylotree` and `adjectives` commands will do the same.
+The ``phylotree`` and ``adjectives`` commands will do the same.
 The force flag will once again allow you to continue, however ill-advised.

 Phylogenetic Trees
 -------------------